-The Standards Committee shall appoint members to drafting teams to work with stakeholders in developing and refining Standard Authorization Requests (SARs), standards, VRFs, VSLs, definitions, and variances.
+The Standards Committee shall appoint members_industry experts to drafting teams to work with stakeholders in developing and refining Standard Authorization Requests (SARs), standards, VRFs, VSLs, definitions, and variances.
 The standards staff shall appoint drafting teams that develop interpretations.

-Each drafting team consists of a group of technical experts that work cooperatively with the support of the standards staff.
+Each drafting team consists of a group of technical experts that work cooperatively with the support of the standards staff12.
 The technical experts provide the subject matter expertise and guide the development of the technical aspects of the standard, assisted by technical writers.
-Each drafting team appointed to develop a standard is responsible following the processes identified in this manual as well as procedures developed by the Standards Committee from the inception of the assigned project through the final acceptance of that project by applicable governmental authorities.
+The technical experts maintain authority over the technical details of the standard.
+Each drafting team appointed to develop a standard is responsible for following the processes identified in this manual as well as procedures developed by the Standards Committee from the inception of the assigned project through the final acceptance of that project by applicable governmental authorities.